 Celvivo culture characteristics

-The CelVivo system creates an environment which promotes the growth and maintenance of large 3D tissue mimetic structures, whether they are spheroids, organoids and other aggregates.
+The CelVivo system creates an environment which promotes the growth and maintenance of large 3D tissue mimetic structures, whether they are spheroids, organoids or other aggregates.

-There are several advantages when using a clinostat for cell culture, they are explained in depth here.
-The main benefits of the clinostat are low shear stress and active diffusion.
-These benefits manifest in the cell culture by physiological changes within the cells and reestablishment of the way they communication compared to cells cultivated in 2D.
-Below is some of the physiological changes observed in the cell culture when cultivated with the CelVivo Technology are described below.
+There are several advantages of using a clinostat for cell culture.
+The two main benefits of the clinostat are low shear stress and active diffusion.
+These benefits result in the cells being able to present a physiological performance similar to that seen in vivo and the reestablishment of intercellular communication.
+Some of the physiological changes observed in the cell culture when cultivated with the CelVivo Technology are described below.
 These and additional data are presented in the cited peer-reviewed publications.

 Characteristics of cells cultivated in ClinoStar

-These observations are made usign the immortal C3A strain of HepG2 hepatocytes (ATCC CRL-10741) cultivated for at least 18 days in the first generation of the ClinoStar.
-In general we see the cells need 18 days to recover from trypsin-induced damage and exhibit an in vivo physiological performance.
+These observations are made using the C3A derivative of the HepG2 hepatocytes (ATCC CRL-10741) cultivated for at least 18 days in the clinostat culture.
+These cells need 18 days to recover from trypsin-induced damage and exhibit an in vivo physiological performance.
 This is not special for this cell line and there are numerous publications describing that other cell lines need similar recovery (or ‘maturation’ periods).
-Once recovered the cells remain stable and can be used for experimetns for at least 24 days, probaly longer.
-In a pilot experiment a culture have been maintained in the system producing viable spheroids for 302 days (Wrzesinski et al. 2013 )
+Once recovered the cells remain stable and can be used for experimetns for at least 24 days, and often longer.
+In one experiment a spheroid was maintained in the system 302 days (Wrzesinski et al. 2013 )

-Though out the maturation period the level of urea and cholesterol is increased to in vivo concentrations in the spheroids.
-Around day 21 the level of both urea and cholesterol starts to plateau and remains stable until day 42, when the experiment was terminated.
+During the recovery period of the spheroids the level of urea and cholesterol increase to those seen in vivo.
+Around day 18, the level of both urea and cholesterol start to plateau and thereafter remain stable until at least day 42 (when the experiment was terminated).

-Examined by electron microscopy, cells and spheroids exhibit all the ultrastructural organelles normally seen in eukaryotic cells (nuclei, mitochondria, rough endoplasmic reticulum, etc. (N, M, RER respectively).
-Cells exhibit clear tight junctions (TJ) that compartmentalize the plasma membrane, allowing different receptors, transporters and enzyme systems to be sequestered to specific regions of the plasma membrane.
-However, the tight junctions are more distinct and more common in the spheroids.
-In addition, spheroids exhibit several features that are infrequently seen when the C3A cells are grown under 2D cell culture conditions.
+Examined by electron microscopy, cells in 3D spheroids exhibit all the ultrastructural organelles normally seen in eukaryotic cells (nuclei, mitochondria, rough endoplasmic reticulum, etc. (N, M, RER respectively).
+Cells exhibit clear tight junctions (TJ) that compartmentalize the plasma membrane, allowing different receptors, transporters and enzyme systems to be sequestered to specific regions.
+In addition, spheroids exhibit several features that are infrequently seen when the C3A cells are grown under traditional monolayer cell culture conditions (2D).
 These features include the formation of bile canaliculi-like structures in the microvilli-free inter-hepatocyte faces.
 In vivo, in the liver these canaliculi merge and develop into bile ducts leading to the gall bladder.
-Large numbers of microvilli can also be seen in the sinusoidal like channels that in the liver in vivo, together with an incomplete layer of endothelial cells, form the space of Disse.
-Spheroids also exhibit glycogen granules characteristic for the storage of glucose in the liver.
+Microvilli can be seen in the sinusoidal-like channels.
+In vivo, these channels, together with an incomplete layer of endothelial cells, form the space of Disse.
+Spheroids also exhibit glycogen granules characteristic for the storage of glucose in the liver

 Post-translational modifications (PTMs) of histone proteins play a fundamental role in regulation of DNA-templated processes.
 There is also growing evidence that proteolytic cleavage of histone N-terminal tails, known as histone clipping, influences nucleosome dynamics and functional properties.
-Using top-down and middle-down protein analysis by mass spectrometry, C3A spheroids grown in clinostat 3D culture recover histone H2B and H3 N-terminal tail clipping in human hepatocytes and demonstrate a relationship between clipping and co-existing PTMs of histone H3.
+Using top-down and middle-down protein analysis by mass spectrometry, C3A spheroids grown in clinostat 3D culture recover histone H2B and H3 N-terminal tail clipping and illustrate a relationship between clipping and co-existing PTMs of histone H3.
 Histones H2B and H3 undergo proteolytic processing in primary human hepatocytes and the hepatocellular carcinoma cell line HepG2/C3A when grown in spheroid (3D) culture, but not when the same cell line is grown in a flat (2D) culture.